konstantingoretzki/bmconvert/README.md

 - Simple python script - run and forget!
 - Convert multiple source files at once!
-- No incomaptibility issues due to the DNX-HR codec!
+- No incomaptibility issues due to the DNxHR codec!

 ## Usage